Atlantic Compassion Fund

 An easy way to show local love in a global crisis.

 The Atlantic Compassion Fund (ACF) was our response to the COVID-19 pandemic.

 The crisis was unlike anything we’ve seen before.

-We received more than $2.4 million in support for our local community, and United Ways across Atlantic Canada received a combined $10.2 million.
+Our organization received $4.59 million in COVID-19 relief funding, and United Ways across Atlantic Canada received more than $10 million combined.
 Donations came from individuals, companies, and governments.
 People gave what they could, and donations ranged from two dollars to $1 million.

-Together, we supported more than 90 charities in rural, suburban and urban neighbourhoods in HRM.
-With support from ACF, these frontline organizations provided safe shelter, healthy meals and crucial connection to those who needed it most.
+More than 70 charities in HRM were supported.
+Working in rural, urban and suburban neighbourhoods, these frontline organizations provided safe shelter, healthy meals, and crucial connection to those who needed it most.

 The fund is a celebration of local love.